sansseriff/phd_thesis/pandoc_site/chapter_04/section_03_introduction.md

     <a name='fig:intro'></a>
     <img alt="fig:intro" style="width: 100%; margin: auto;" src="../figs/fig_intro_2_light.png#only-light" >
     <img alt="fig:intro" style="width: 100%; margin: auto;" src="../figs/fig_intro_2_dark.png#only-dark" >
-    <figcaption markdown> Figure 1: **PPM modulation and experiment setup** a) Diagram of the expiremental setup.
+    <figcaption markdown> Figure 1: **PPM modulation and experiment setup** a) Diagram of the experimental setup.
 WG: wave generator, CD: clock divider board, AWG: Arbitrary Waveform Generator, MLL: Mode Locked Laser (Pritel UAC), IM: Intensity Modulator, BC: Bias Controller, FSC: Free Space Coupling System, DCA: DC Coupled Cryo-amp b) How bits are transmitted in M=16 PPM modulation.
 An optical pulse is transmitted with a clock-referenced integer delay which encodes 4 bits of data. c) Scope trace of the RF pulse produced by the differential-readout tapered SNSPD.
 Fig. [2](#fig:waveform) zooms in on the rising edge outlined in red here.</figcaption>
     </figure>

 However, these detectors exhibit a photon number dependent response that affects the time-correlated measurements needed for high-rate PPM.
 This behavior, shown in Fig. [2](#fig:waveform) also gives the detector photon number resolution (PNR) — a property that is desirable in certain applications including quantum communication and quantum computing.
 The SNSPD generates RF pulses with greater amplitude and slew rate when detecting optical pulses with multiple photons.
 Photon number effects are especially evident in this lower jitter variety of SNSPD due to the use of impedance matching tapers which more efficiently couple energy out of the nanowire and into the readout circuit.
 With high resolution time tagging equipment, photon number dependent effects have even been observed in SNSPDs not necessarily designed to exhibit it [@schapeler2023superconducting; @sauer2023resolving] like those without tapers [@Cahall2017SlewRatePNR].
 Therefore it is increasingly likely that future research involving low-jitter SNSPDs and multiphoton pulsed sources will have to explicitly manage the PNR response for accurate time-correlated measurements – whether the effect it is desired or not.